sgjava/c3l/README.md

 need for customized code in their programs.

 A noteworthy advantage of this approach is the ability to dynamically set the target display (VIC, VDC, or virtual screen) during runtime.
 Initialization involves simply specifying the desired display chip or utilizing both simultaneously.
-Notably, the VIC offers a notable feature where the PETSCII character
+Notably, the VIC offers a feature where the PETSCII character
 ROM can be utilized without any translation concerns.
 In the event of switching to the ASCII character set (the default for CP/M), only a single, straightforward change is required.
 Additionally, the library encompasses CIA (Complex Interface Adapter) and SID (Sound Interface Device) functions to provide comprehensive functionality.